 - Make classroom sets of labels that you can just print out whenever you need them.
 OR have a classroom set of Sharpies so students can label all their notebooks/folders themselves.

 - Find out about any classroom allergies or other health concerns from the school nurse.
-(S/he will most likely approach you before the start of school.
+(They’ll likely approach you before the start of school.
 If you haven’t heard anything by the day before, visit them or email them.)

 - Create schedule for first week.
 Overplan this.
 Most likely, you won’t get to it all, but that’s better than being underprepared.